ewestenburg/cs381/as0/readme.md

 - cd cs381
 Initialize and Update the Submodules
 - git submodule init
-- git submodule update
+- git submodule update --init --recursive

 **How to compile code:**
+Move into AS0
+- cd as0
+Delete the build folder and recreate it
+- rm -r build
+- mkdir build
-Move into the build folder
+Move into build folder
 - cd build
 Run cmake and make
 - cmake ..